Bert Campaneris: Post-baseball career

 Following his retirement, Campaneris wanted to coach in the Major Leagues, but no one gave him a chance.
 He then landed a few minor league opportunities, until the Seibu Lions offered him a job to coach defense and base running with them in 1987.
-Campaneris added a new highlight to his résumé, as the Lions won the Japan Series in both 1987 and 1988.
+The Lions won the Japan Series in both 1987 and 1988.
 Afterwards, Campaneris played for the Gold Coast Suns of the Senior Professional Baseball Association in its inaugural season of 1989.
 As the oldest everyday player in the league at 47, he hit .291 and stole 16 bases in 60 games.

 Campaneris currently lives in Scottsdale, Arizona, and often participates in Old-Timers' games around the country.
 He also conducts baseball camps and is an active participant in the Major League Baseball Players Alumni Association, often playing in charity golf tournaments.